xiaofengsoft/postsync/Readme.en.md

 ### Optimization Tasks

+- [ ] Record the logs of the process.
+- [ ] Specially handle the case of the specific exception.
+- [ ] Specially handle the case of the specific column argument.
 - [ ] Optimize the code typing structure.
 - [ ] Optimize code document read and output.
 - [ ] Not input if the arguments are not provided.